 A free, confidential program for lawyers, judges, and law students who are experiencing problems, such as addiction, mental health symptoms, or stress, which interfere with their personal or professional lives.

-NEW!
-Build Your EQ 2017: Emotional Intelligence for Lawyers on January 27, 2017.
-In this seminar, Dr. Larry Richard, the founder of LawyerBrain, will explain the five core EQ skills, and provide participants with vivid examples of how each is used in the practice of law.
-A separate six-part series, Emotional Intelligence Skills for Lawyers, will begin in March 2017.
+Build Your EQ 2017 Series: Emotional Intelligence for Lawyers will begin in March 2017.
 Conducted in co-sponsorship with the D.C.
-Bar Sections and the Practice Management Advisory Service, the series is designed to build on the foundations established in Dr. Richard's seminar and help lawyers further understand and develop their emotional intelligence.
+Bar Sections and the Practice Management Advisory Service, the series is designed to build on the foundations established in Dr. Larry Richard's January 27, 2017 seminar and help lawyers further understand and develop their emotional intelligence.
 Please e-mail Daniel Mills, asst. director, PMAS, Regulation Counsel, for more information.

 LAP Services: Learn about the free, confidential services we offer to D.C.
 Bar members, judges, and District law students.